danieldavilaaleman/HudsonBayMicrobiome/MetagenomicAnalysis/BinningMethods.md

 MetaDecoder identified **139 bins!**

+# Metabinner

+The next tool implemented was [Metabinner](https://github.com/ziyewang/MetaBinner)

+### Pre-processing
+Generation of coverage and composition profiles

 # DasTool

 The next step is binning refinement of the three different bin sets using [DasTool](https://github.com/cmks/DAS_Tool).
 The output bins are dereplicated!